blouyakis/emt_basic/module_3_test.md

 ### Q51 🟡
 **Front**
-Your 75-year-old female patient has epigastric pain radiating to the right shoulder; she has a previous MI and prescription nitroglycerin.
-After O₂ and assessment, you should:
+You respond to a 75-year-old female who is complaining of epigastric pain that feels like heartburn and radiates to the right shoulder.
+Her vital signs are stable and she has a previous history of myocardial infarction.
+She has prescription nitroglycerine tablets.
+An ALS unit is en route.
+After performing a physical examination and applying oxygen by nasal cannula, you should:
 · Transport supine for shock
 · **Contact medical control regarding the administration of her nitroglycerin**
 · Cancel ALS; just gallstones